JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 - Starting items from pool is now supported by the client.
 - Added Empty filler item "A fistful of nothing..." to the world to prevent generation failure if an item is taken out of the item pool.

+- Fixed Erekir's ai
+- Fixed a bug were the ai would not be able to place fabricators.

 ## Setup guide.

 ### Windows